Aishwaryasasanapuri/Machine-Learning-Engineer-with-Microsoft-Azure-Nanodegree-Program/Optimizing-an-ML-Pipeline-in-Azure/README.md

 ## Overview
 This project is part of the Udacity Azure ML Nanodegree.
 In this project, we build and optimize an Azure ML pipeline using the Python SDK and a provided Scikit-learn model.
 This model is then compared to an Azure AutoML run.
+The projects is performed on the [Bank Marketing Dataset](https://archive.ics.uci.edu/ml/datasets/Bank+Marketing) and the Azure ML Studio.

 ## Summary
  This Project aims at making a binary prediction to find whether customers will join a Bank or Not.This dataset is related to direct marketing campaigns of a Portuguese banking sector.
 The campaigns were based on phone calls.